 Good-bye Sabtang Island

 That ends up our tour in Sabtang Island.
-Anywhere we go in Batanes is scenic.
+Anywhere we go to Batanes is scenic.
 We bade good-bye to the island with a heavy tummy and happy memories.
-However, it is not only its natural and unspoiled beauty that captured my heart, but also the friendly and welcoming people.
+However, it is not only its natural and unspoiled beauty that captured my heart but also the friendly and welcoming people.
 The elders are a bit shy but they smile radiantly as if they were so proud of their place and culture.
 It was tormenting to leave the island but we have to move on to the next adventure with nature.

 South Batan tour, here we come!